0chain/blobber/README.md

 ```
 This should display the container image blobber_blobber and should have the ports mapped like "0.0.0.0:5050->5050/tcp"

-2. Now check whether the blobber has registered to the blockchain by running the following zbox command
+2. To check whether the blobber has registered to the blockchain by running the following zbox command

 ```
 ./zbox ls-blobbers